netbirdio/systray/README.md

 systray is a cross-platform Go library to place an icon and menu in the notification area.

+This fork contains changes specific to the [netbird](https://github.com/netbirdio/netbird) project.

 ## Features

 * Supported on Windows, macOS, and Linux